 To be tapped as a full member, students must have completed at least three biology classes with a grade of B or better in each.
 Only an interest in biology is necessary to be an associate member!

-23rd Annual Millsaps Student Research Symposium
+25th Annual Millsaps Student Science Research Symposium

-All of the students who participated in the 23rd Annual Millsaps Student Science Research Symposium are to be commended for their excellent presentations.
+All of the students who participated in the 25th Annual Millsaps Student Science Research Symposium are to be commended for their excellent presentations.

 Special recognition goes to the following students:

-First Place for an Oral Presentation:
+First Place for an oral presentation:

-Second Place for an Oral Presentation:
+Second Place for an oral presentation: